Chirality-dependent second-order spin current in systems with time-reversal symmetry: Model Analysis

 because $d_z(\vb*{k},s_z,\chi)=d_z(\vb*{k},-s_z,\chi)$ holds from Eq.~\eqref{eq:wave-ham-dz}.
 This means that the second-order spin conductivity $\sigma^\mathrm{s}_{zzz}(\chi)$ again vanishes under $\lambda=0$.
 From the above discussion, we can conclude that the chirality and the spin-orbit coupling are necessary for the chirality-dependent second-order spin current in the present model.

 The calculated spin-resolved first-order conductivities and second-order spin conductivities are shown in Figs.~\ref{fig:calc-first} and \ref{fig:calc-second}.
-Figures~\ref{fig:calc-first}\subref{sub:calc-first-up} and \subref{sub:calc-first-down} depict the chemical potential dependences of the spin-resolved first-order conductivities.
+Figure~\ref{fig:calc-first} depicts the chemical potential dependences of the spin-resolved first-order conductivities.
 The spin-$\uparrow$ conductivity has the same dependence as that of the spin-$\downarrow$ conductivity, which results in the zero spin conductivity in the first order with respect to the electric field, as discussed in Sect.~\ref{sec:symmetry-analysis}.
-Figures~\ref{fig:calc-second}\subref{sub:calc-second-right} and \subref{sub:calc-second-left} depict the chemical potential dependences of the second-order spin conductivities.
+Figure~\ref{fig:calc-second} depicts the chemical potential dependences of the second-order spin conductivities.
 The spin conductivity in the left-handed model has the opposite sign as compared with that in the right-handed model, indicating that the sign of the spin conductivity can be controlled by reversing the chirality, as discussed above.
 Figure~\ref{fig:calc-second} shows that the second-order spin conductivity rapidly changes its sign depending on the chemical potential in the region of $-2<\mu/t_1<2$.
 This will originate from the difference in the energy dispersions of the spin-$\uparrow$ and spin-$\downarrow$ in the region of $-2<\varepsilon/t_1<2$ as shown in Fig.~\ref{fig:band-structure}.